soong-construction/dirt-rally-time-recorder/README.md

   - to dump the database into a CSV file consumable by your favorite spreadsheet editor, run `export-laptimes.bat`

 ## Limitations
 Since DiRT Rally [2.0] telemetry data doesn't allow to clearly identify every available car and track, this tool will sometimes ask you to resolve this after completing a stage.
+You can [enable heuristics](docs/configuration.md#heuristics) to somewhat alleviate this limitation.

 In order to consolidate the database, the tool prepares update scripts for you, e.g. `1573403766_ElRodeo_PoloGTIR5.bat`
 - open your installation folder
 - run the update script that matches the car or track you chose (e.g. double-click it)
 - you will barely notice a window opening and closing, and that's it
 - each time you start *dirt-rally-time-recorder*, it automatically removes update scripts older than a week

 ## Troubleshooting
 Starting: